ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==

+= 4.16 =
+* Added auto-versioning of the CSS and JavaScript files to avoid cache issues.
+* CSS code in the file 'admin.css' is optimized.

 = 4.15 =
 * Fixed the link "Settings", located in the plugin's meta row on the "Plugins" page.
 The suffix ".php" was deleted.